dankbudgie/cse573-scrapers/README.md

 # cse573-scrapers
 Scrapers for CSE573, implemented using Python and Scrapy.
+So far, ebay has been implemented.
+It scrapes the results from searching for "graphics cards."

 Prerequisites
 - Python 3